-University ordinance 16.04 states the following:
+University ordinance 15.04 states the following:

 ...
-No person or persons shall use public address equipment, bullhorns, or other methods of sound amplification anywhere upon the campus except through written approval in advance by the Secretary of the Board of Trustees.
+No person shall use public address equipment, bull-horns, or other methods of sound amplification anywhere upon the campus except through written permit by the Secretary of the Board of Trustees.

 The following guidelines govern the implementation of this ordinance.